 - Was easy to implement and use

 The importance of finding the right requirements management solution was not lost on the team, either.
-While their requirements management solution needed to have robust capabilities and flexibility, it also needed to be a solution that was easy to implement, and easy to use.
+While their requirements management solution needed to have robust capabilities and flexibility, it also needed to be easy to implement and easy to use.

 “We knew we needed to find a solution that gave us enough flexibility to manage requirements oriented at both software and hardware, but also not so complex that it required a full-time system admin to manage the platform,” said Laughton.